The Friends of Ness

 continuous membership of the Society since its establishment.

-supporting NBG.
-The society does this primarily in
+aim of supporting NBG.
+The society does this

 - 80% of members subscription income is gifted directly to NBG to

-- The remaining 20% is used for to make grants towards
+- The remaining 20% is used to make grants towards specific

-annual General members is heal when the activities and accounts of
+Members' meeting is held when the activities and accounts

 In addition to voting, members also have the following